Madygnomo/ComfyUI-Gemini-API/README_EN.md

 - Image generation quality and speed depend on Google's server status and your network connection
 - Reference image feature will send your images to Google services, please be aware of privacy implications
 - API key needs to be entered only once, it will be stored in gemini_api_key.txt in the node directory
-- About Image Orientation:Gemini API generates images based on the selected orientation (landscape, portrait, or square), though the model may not always perfectly follow these instructions.
+- About Image Orientation: Gemini API generates images based on the selected orientation (landscape, portrait, or square), though the model may not always perfectly follow these instructions

 ## Contact Me